-About the UKCAT Decision Making SubtestThe UKCAT Decision Making subtest is designed to evaluate logic application used in order to make decisions or reach conclusions, argument assessment, and analysis of statistical data.
-It is comprised, in part, of logical reasoning and is replacing the UKCAT Decision Analysis subtest.
-This new section will guarantee that the test stronger, as it will focus on its components: Problem Solving, Managing Risk, and Dealing with Uncertainty.
+The UKCAT Decision Making subtest is designed to evaluate the logic application used to make decisions or reach conclusions, argument assessment, and analysis of statistical data.
+It is comprised, in part, of logical reasoning questions and is replacing the UKCAT Decision Analysis subtest.
+Up until 2017, this section was a trial and was, therefore, not scored, but the new updated tests score this section as well.
+This new section is meant to guarantee that the test is stronger, as it will focus on the components of problem solving, managing risk, and dealing with uncertainty.
 By focusing on these components, the test examines evaluating arguments, statistical & figural reasoning, and deductive reasoning.

-Why Is There a UKCAT Decision Making Subtest?Often, doctors and dentists need to make decisions in complicated situations, necessitating the ability to evaluate and manage risk, cope with uncertainty, and demonstrate high-level problem solving skills.
+Often, doctors and dentists need to make decisions in complicated situations, necessitating the ability to evaluate and manage risk, cope with uncertainty, and demonstrate high-level problem-solving skills.

-UKCAT Decision Making Section FormatThe Decision Making subtest is comprised of two main types of questions:
+The Decision Making subtest is comprised of five main types of questions:

 The Decision Making section is comprised of 29 questions to be completed in 31 minutes (plus one minute for instructions).

-How Can JobTestPrep Help?JobTestPrep offers a wide variety of various test prep options.
-Our UKCAT practice pack includes a mock test, but since the Decision Making subtest will not be scored, we have not included this section in our mock practice test.
-This mock test may be taken in a timed mode to simulate the test, or in a practice mode so that you can read the answers and explanations.
-Learn more about UKCAT Decision Making Tips here.
+JobTestPrep offers a wide variety of test prep options.
+Our UKCAT practice pack includes a mock test, which may be taken in a timed mode to simulate the test, or in practice mode so you can read the answers and explanations.
+Our UKCAT PrepPack™ covers all sections of the UKCAT.

 The UKCAT and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep.